 Member British Association of Counselling and Psychotherapy (BACP)

 People seek counselling for many different reasons.

 Whether you are on a journey of personal exploration, want to explore why you're feeling the way you do or are struggling to cope with past or current events, counselling may be useful for you.

-My role as counsellor is to provide a confidential space in which you feel safe to explore yourself and whatever is troubling you.
+As your counsellor I will provide a confidential space in which you feel safe to explore yourself and whatever is troubling you.
 To support you in exploring and drawing upon your own resources, to gain greater awareness and understanding of yourself and your behaviours so that you can make the changes and choices you wish to make.

 It's about finding out what is going on for you and what is the right thing for you.
-As counsellor my role is to support you through this journey rather than to give you advice or tell you what is best for you.
+I will support you through this journey rather than give you advice or tell you what is best for you.

 Sessions normally last an hour, meeting weekly initially and then at a frequency agreed between us.
 Some people find a short number of sessions (typically between 6 and 12) meets their needs, others prefer longer term contact.
 We would discuss this at our initial session and review at intervals to ensure our work together is working for you.

-I am able to offer appointments during the daytime, some evenings and on Saturdays.
+I am able to offer appointments during the daytime and on some evenings.